How To Recognize Arousal Addiction Symptoms

 • Certain types of online games

-Or anything else that stimulates sexual interest or arousal.
+Or anything else that creates a rise in dopamine, creates excitement, and stimulates interest or arousal.

-Over time, arousal addiction can make having normal sexual relationships nearly impossible and cause disruption to many other areas of life as well.
+Over time, arousal addiction can make healthy relationships, especially sexual relationships, nearly impossible and cause disruption to many other areas of life as well.

 Is Arousal Addiction The Same Thing As Porn Addiction?